Peter Grunwald

 Peter Grunwald is an American film producer, known for his work with director George A. Romero.
 He produced several of Romero's films, most notably three entries in the Dead series as well as a few documentaries.
-He is the son of the late Henry Grunwald, former editor-in-chief of Time magazine and Beverly Suser.
+He is the son of the late Henry Grunwald, former editor-in-chief of Time magazine and Beverly Suser; he is the brother of Lisa and Mandy Grunwald.